26 Family Friendly Things To Do In Philadelphia With Kids

 Once Upon A Nation Storytelling

-Benches are located at Independence Square, behind Independence Hall, Franklin Square, Signer’s Garden, Independence Visitor Center, Franklin Court, and the Betsy Ross House.
+Benches located at Independence Visitor Center, behind Independence Hall, Carpenters’ Hall, Franklin Square, Signer’s Garden, National Constitution Center, Franklin Court, and the Betsy Ross House

 Wanamaker Grand Court